ime01/ByteWorksJobTask/README.md

 A registered and logged in Admin can create and save Employee information

-View All employees, Select an employee and more info in details fragment
+View All employees, Select an employee and view more information in details fragment

 Search for an employee using first and last name or either